FourthEstateOrg/News-Tips-for-WordPress/README.md

 #### NEWS TIPS SHORTCODES

 The News Tips Form is called using the following shortcodes.
+These can be used anywhere on the WordPress website.

 **DEFAULT**